MAITH98/bmi_calculator/README.md

    ```
 5. **Open a Pull Request**: Once you push the changes, open a Pull Request (PR) on the GitHub repository.

-For more details, refer to the [Contribution Guidelines](CONTRIBUTING.md).

 ---